Bloody Christmas (1963): 21 December: Eruption

-21 December to 23 December
+21 to 23 December

 After the shooting, crowds of Turkish Cypriots gathered in the northern part of Nicosia, often led by the Turkish Resistance Organisation (TMT).
 On 22 December, the funerals of the two Turkish Cypriots killed were held without incident.
 However, shooting broke out on the evening of 22 December.
 Cars full of armed Greek Cypriots roamed through the streets of Nicosia and fired indiscriminately, and Turkish Cypriots fired at patrolling police cars.
 Turkish Cypriot snipers fired from minarets and the roof of the Saray Hotel on Sarayönü Square.
 Some shooting spread to the suburbs and to Larnaca.
 The Greek Cypriot administration cut off telephone and telegraph lines to Turkish Cypriot quarters of the city of Nicosia and the police took control of the Nicosia International Airport.
 Greek paramilitary groups led by Nikos Sampson and Vassos Lyssarides were activated.

 On 23 December, a ceasefire was agreed upon by Makarios III and Turkish Cypriot leadership.
 However, fighting continued and intensified in Nicosia and Larnaca.
-Machine guns were fired from mosques in Turkish-inhabited areas.
-Later on 23 December, Greek Cypriot irregulars headed by Sampson committed the massacre of Omorphita: they attacked the suburb, killing Turkish Cypriots, including women and children, "apparently indiscriminately".
-The Turkish Cypriot residents of the quarter were expelled from their homes.
+Machine guns were fired from mosques in Turkish-inhabited areas and later on 23 December, Greek Cypriot irregulars headed by Sampson came to assist in the battle of Omorphita, they attacked the suburb and eventually took it over with the Turkish Cypriot residents of the quarter later being expelled from their homes.